georgia-morrison/csjargon/README.md

 # csjargon

-### A dictionary website for comouter science terms.
+### A dictionary website for computer science terms.